 Guest of honors conveys to the panelists in the international consortium during October edition of AMC ©IAAM Media

 The 3rd day of the October edition of AMC 2019 started with the Plenary Session III.
 The session was chaired by two professors.
 This was session 10, which included two IAAM Award Lectures and one keynote lecture.
-The 1st speaker for the plenary session delivered an IAAM Award Lecture on piezoelectric materials and devices.
+The 1st speaker for the plenary session delivered an IAAM Award Lecture on piezoelectric materials and devices. by Prof. Tian-Bing Xu from Old Dominion University, USA.
 In his lecture, he overviewed the piezoelectric materials and devices for energy conversion and harvesting.
 Here, the speaker talked about the device developments and their multifunctional performance as well as the methods to address critical issues to 1) increase the input energy/powers; 2) improve the energy conversion efficiency of the devices, and 3) make those devices more powerful.
 In addition, he answered the questions related to the use of piezoelectric materials.

-The next talk was an IAAM Award Lecture focused on the ultrasonic formation of copper/iron-modified graphene nanocomposites for nonsteroidal anti-inflammatory drugs.
+The next talk was an IAAM Award Lecture focused on the ultrasonic formation of copper/iron-modified graphene nanocomposites for nonsteroidal anti-inflammatory drugs by Prof. Darya Radziuk from Belarusian State University of Informatics and Radioelectronics, Belarus.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are among the most commonly prescribed medications worldwide to treat inflammation and pain.
 In this talk, the speaker described different extraction of each NSAID adjusted to pH from 1 to 8 and explained how it depends on copper or iron-binding between carbon network of modified graphene nanocomposite and a molecular drug.
 The speaker hoped that this approach can be successfully extended to other drug formulations to treat chronic inflammation.

 Plenary session III: Eminent plenary speakers during the October edition of AMC 2019. ©IAAM Media

 The last talk of the session was a Keynote Lecture on the use of graphene to overcome the bottleneck in VLSI interconnections.
-Advancement in integrated circuits has brought amazing benefits to mankind.
+This talk was delivered by Prof. Cher Ming Tan from Chang Gung University, Taiwan Advancement in integrated circuits has brought amazing benefits to mankind.
 In this talk, the various proposals were presented and the limitations of carbon nanotube and graphene alone for interconnections were discussed.
 The speaker presented recent technology developed in detail, and the underlying science of the technology was also discussed.

-The last session of the October edition of AMC 2019 was session 11 focused on Energy, Graphene & Nanomaterials Technology.
+The last session of the October edition of AMC 2019 was session 11 focused on Graphene, Nanomaterials & Energy Technology.
 In this session, all related aspects were discussed in detail by expert speakers under the chairship of one professor.
 This session consisted of one IAAM Award Lecture, one invited and three oral talks.
 It started with the IAAM award lecture, on the composite graphene quantum dot nanoparticles for cancer imaging and photodynamic therapy.

-The next talk was an invited lecture on the topic: “Unconventional use of graphene nanoplatelets for industrial mechanical applications”.
+The next talk was an invited lecture on the topic: “Unconventional use of graphene nanoplatelets for industrial mechanical applications” by Dr. Raffaele Ciardiello from Politecnico di Torino, Italy.
 In recent years, the interest in graphene and graphene-based material has increased considerably due to their paramount physical properties (electrical, thermal and mechanical).
 The main aim of the speaker was to enhance the joint properties of graphene by using as coating or additive model to reduce friction and wear and as filler in adhesive joints.
 The speaker presented the result of graphene coatings through different materials (steel, aluminum alloy, polymers and copper) by different techniques, in order to identify the most suitable for performance improvement and industrial scalability.

 The first oral talk of the session was focused on the parameters governing the mechanical behavior of gas diffusion layers for proton exchange membrane fuel cells.
+This talk was delivered by Dr. Christophe Carral from LEPMI-CNRS, France.
 The results of this study brought about a further understanding of the Gas Diffusion Layer (GDL) mechanical behaviour, and gathered numerous data that can be the source of future studies, such as the optimization of GDL material or manufacturing process, or the analysis of the GDL mechanical behaviour evolution during the fuel cell operation, via the implementation of the proposed models in numerical simulations.

 A subsequent oral talk was focused on advanced materials chemistry for rechargeable potassium-ion battery.
-Advanced rechargeable potassium-ion (K-ion) batteries form a new generation of battery systems and are deemed not only as lucrative low-cost battery alternatives to the current lithium-ion (Li-ion) technology, but also as high voltage energy storage systems.
+Advanced rechargeable potassium-ion (K-ion) batteries form a new generation of battery by Dr. Titus Masese from National Institute of Advanced Industrial Science and Technology, Japan Advanced rechargeable potassium-ion (K-ion) batteries form a new generation of battery systems and are deemed not only as lucrative low-cost battery alternatives to the current lithium-ion (Li-ion) technology, but also as high voltage energy storage systems.
 The speaker believed that materials exploration through computational chemistry will serve as a cornerstone for new research opportunities in the development of practically-usable and low-cost K-ion battery chemistries using ubiquitous potassium-containing materials.

 The last oral talk of the session was focused on photocatalytic degradation of antibiotics over anatase/rutile/brookite Fe–N–TiO2 material under visible-LED light irradiation.
 In this research, iron and nitrogen was used to adjust titanium dioxide photocatalyst (TiO2) to give enhanced photocatalytic activity under the visible light region.
 Additionally, the TiO2, combined with iron and nitrogen dopants, enhanced the charge separation as verified by photoluminescence result.
 Interestingly, the trend of photodegradation performance was directly proportional to the presence of rutile and brookite phase contents, the speaker explained.